digitalnsw/endoflife/index.md

-Steps to take after a death
+What you need to do
 ===========================

 What you need to do after a death will be different depending on: